 Last Sunday, my dog, Daisy passed away.
 When I first started writing this essay about losing her, the focus was on everything that happened in the last 17 hours of Daisy’s life: from the moment she had the first seizure to the moment she died in my arms.
 The story was so sad that I just cried as I read it and decided to start over.
 Daisy’s life was so much more than what happened at the end.
 Her death was tragic but her life was not so the focus had to be on the 13 years, 4 months and 2 days she lived on this earth.

 Daisy was born in Interlaken, Switzerland on January 1, 2007 ringing in a new year with her arrival.
 We were “allowed” to purchase Daisy because we were living in a small town outside Geneva at the time and her breeders couldn’t show her (she had faults, namely her tear ducts were blocked).
 To us, she was just perfect: a Pembroke Welsh Corgi that looked like a chubby little fox.
 Her name was chosen by our daughter because she loved to eat daises in the spring fields.

 The laws in Switzerland prohibit the docking of tails (or ears) because these procedures are not medically necessary so Daisy had a beautiful feathered tail.
-Through the years and especially when we came back to the US, people would often look at Daisy, act perplexed and ask what breed she was, commenting that she looked like a Pembroke Welsh Corgi (although a little boy once told me she looked like a loaf of bread) but the tail was throwing them off because in the US, their tails are docked in accordance with AKC rules.
-For the record, we loved her tail and I couldn’t imagine Daisy without hers.
-Her tail showed her emotions and was part of who she was.
+Through the years and especially when we came back to the US, people would often look at Daisy, act perplexed and ask what breed she was, commenting that she looked like a Pembroke Welsh Corgi (although a little boy once told me she looked like a loaf of bread) but the tail was throwing them off because in the US, most breeders dock the tail, in accordance with AKC rules.
+For the record, we loved her tail and couldn’t imagine Daisy without hers.
+That beautiful wagging tail showed her emotions and was part of who she was.

 She never tolerated being ignored – which she often was because she was so close to the ground.
 Failure to acknowledge Daisy typically meant she made her presence known by howling for attention.
 More often than not, she made people see her and demand they recognize her with a belly rub.
 As my daughter said “Daisy was unapologetically herself.”

 One evening we went to hear Jane Goodall speak at a school auditorium in Switzerland.
-I had Daisy with me (dogs were allowed virtually anywhere in Switzerland).
+I had Daisy with me (dogs were welcome in most public places in Switzerland).
 After the speech, crowds of people rushed to the front to get a chance to speak to Goodall personally.
 Daisy was not happy.
 She started howling, which immediately caught Jane Goodall’s attention.
 She parted the crowds and walked to the back of the auditorium to see Daisy.
 It was hilarious although I’m not sure the attendees were as amused as I was that Jane Goodall was more interested in the dog in attendance than the people who came to hear her speak.

 But, she could also drive me crazy when she would take her time going to the bathroom in a snowstorm or a downpour, or deliberately peeing on a spot inside the house where another animal had just eaten, as if to mark the spot as hers, lest they ever think otherwise.
 I learned how to take her out before a meal because she would do her business quickly knowing food was just a few minutes away; and to block her from accessing the other animal’s food areas.
 And, yet I have guilt; regretting the times I was frustrated and impatient with her.